 Summary

-Taiwan has a limited social insurance scheme which is focussed in Pensions, Health and Industrial injury.
-Non Taiwanese are excluded from the pension system and the unemployment insurance scheme.
+Taiwan has a limited social insurance scheme which is focused on Pensions, Health, Unemployment and Industrial injury.

 Details